 2. In good health / have minimal health care needs

 3. No longer wishing to cook or clean

 6. Seeking a community of similar-aged peers

 This independent living arrangement is optimal for an aging parent, most commonly empty nesters, capable of managing most daily tasks.
-The security of a senior community like Regency Senior Living Morristown is appealing to someone living in a dangerous world where they feel increasingly unsafe living alone.
+The security of a senior community like Regency Retirement Village Morristown is appealing to someone living in a dangerous world where they feel increasingly unsafe living alone.
 This retirement living is best-suited for those who wish to live their golden years in leisure and are still active and independent, but prefer to have someone cook and clean for them.

 You may be a good fit for in-home care if you or your loved one are:

 1. In the process of minimizing and downsizing

 2. In need of help with routine tasks

 4. Refusing to move into a senior care community

 5. Concerned about the high associated expense with caregiving communities